Beatriz Cortez: Tzolk'in

-One of Cortez's most popular works is a sculpture called Tzolk'in.
-Cortez created two identical sculptures in two separate locations.
-One was located at the Hammer Museum, part of the Made in L.A.
-2018 installation.
-The other sculpture was by the Los Angeles river as a site specific, independent public art sculpture.
-The reason for the drastically different locations was to highlight the different realities that exist within the same cities.
-Both of the sculptures were facing each other, even though they were twenty miles apart, the reason for this is to reference the bond that the two sculptures have to each other which is comparable to the "bond that binds two entities of the same kind across space and time."
+One of Cortez's most popular works, Tzolk'in consists of two identical sculptures in two separate locations, one at the Hammer Museum as part of the Made in L.A.
+2018 installation, and the other by the Los Angeles River as a site-specific independent public art piece.
+The locations were chosen to highlight the different realities that often exist within the same city.
+Though they were 20 miles apart, both of the sculptures faced each other, referencing the bond that the two sculptures have to each other, much like the "bond that binds two entities of the same kind across space and time."

-There are technically three different sculptures of Tzolk'in in the world.
-Cortez recreated a virtual sculpture in order to honor the death of Claudia Gomez Gonzales, who was murdered by an American Customs and Border Protection agent, near the Rio Grande River.
-Cortez was able to create the virtual Tzolk'in by partnering with Nancy Baker Cahill's app 4th Wall.
-If the users of the app go to the site on the Rio Grande River and hold their phone up, they will be able to see the virtual sculpture.
+Cortez created a third virtual Tzolk'in in order to honor the death of Claudia Gomez Gonzales, who was killed by a U.S. Customs and Border Protection agent near the Rio Grande in 2018.
+The virtual sculpture was created by partnering with Nancy Baker Cahill's app 4th Wall.
+The piece can be viewed by using the app at the site of Gomez Gonzales' death along the Rio Grande.